Delicious moments are better shared!

 Storage

-Arroz con leche can be safely stored in the refrigerator for a few days, no longer than a week.
+Arroz con leche can be safely stored in the refrigerator for a few days, a week at maximum.
+Read this new post if you’ve wondered how long you can store arroz con leche in the fridge.

 Reheating

-If you prefer a warm bowl of arroz de leche, warm a serving in a small pot and add water or milk.
+If you prefer a warm bowl of arroz de leche, warm a serving in a small pot and add a splash of milk if it’s too dry.

 Step 1

-Rinse the rice in a fine mesh strainer until the water is clear.
-Cook the rice with water at low heat until the water has evaporated.
+Rinse the rice in a fine mesh strainer until the water is on the clearer side, only slightly cloudy.
+Add the rinsed rice to the dutch oven with water and cook on low heat.

 Step 2

-Add the milk to the cooked rice (note that the rice will not be fully cooked), add half the cinnamon and vanilla extract, and cover.
+Add the whole, condensed, and evaporated milk to the cooked rice (note that the rice will not be fully cooked), add the cinnamon and vanilla extract, stir, and cover.

 Step 3